raspberrypilearning/active-assistant/en/step_1.md

 </div>
 </div>

 <iframe width="420" height="237" src="https://www.youtube.com/embed/jaPrKvT4g5A?si=QHyyjJ16U8qc3_Ac" title="YouTube video player" alt="A boy runs to and from a micro:bit twice, each time the LEDs show a heart image and it makes a beeping sound.
-The video then cuts to show the boy holding the micro:bit as the score is displayed on the LEDs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+The video then cuts to show the boy holding the micro:bit as the score is displayed on the LEDs." frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 --- /task ---